pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/event/crud.rst

 Retrieve All Event Listeners
 ----------------------------

-Returns a list of all event listeners in the server.
+Returns an array of all event listeners in the server.

 | :method:`get`
 | :path:`/v2/events/`